rodekruis/automated-cloud-detection/README.md

 python /workdir/scripts/pre_processing.py --inference
 ```

 Secondly, run inference on the tiles with the already trained model.
-By default the weights are from a model that penalizes false negatives more heavily (UNet/f2_all (using f2-score as loss)) but you could also change that into a more conservative model by adding '--weights-path ./weights/UNet/f1_all_0215v0.hdf5' (f1-loss).
+By default the weights are from a model that penalizes false negatives more heavily (UNet/f2_all (using f2-score as loss)) but you could also change that into a more conservative model by adding '--weights-path /workdir/weights/UNet/f1_all_0215v0.hdf5' (f1-loss).
 You could also use the CloudXNet model, then you should add '--model-type CloudXNet' and include the path to the CloudXNet weights.
-Depending on the model, a preprocessing step happens before inference on the input tiles (the pre-trained UNet requires the tiles to be preprocessed in the same way as for ImageNet).
+Depending on the model, an extra preprocessing step happens before inference on the input tiles (the pre-trained UNet requires the tiles to be preprocessed in the same way as for ImageNet).
 The default way to run inference on the input tiles is by runnning:

 ```